 Government guidance on Guernsey’s sanctions regime, including updates on new sanctions regimes, changes to existing regimes, and licences, can be found on the States of Guernsey website.

 In May 2022, the Commission published a report on the thematic review of its licensees’/registrants’ effectiveness in monitoring and complying with targeted financial sanctions.

-Chapter 12 of the Handbook on Countering Financial Crime and Terrorist Financing contains guidance and rules requiring firms to have in place:
+Chapter 12 of of the Handbook on Countering Financial Crime (AML/CFT/CPF) contains guidance and rules requiring firms to have in place:

 - Appropriate and effective policies, procedures and controls to identify, in a timely manner, whether a prospective or existing customer, or any beneficial owner, key principal or other connected party, is the subject of a sanction issued by the UN, UK or the States of Guernsey’s Policy and Resources Committee;

 - A system and/or control to detect and block transactions connected with those natural persons, legal persons and legal arrangements designated by the Bailiwick’s sanctions regime; and